 2. Health Benefits

-Health benefits were extremely important to Millennials.
-The study revealed how savvy Gen Y can be when it comes to health benefits.
+Health benefits were seen as extremely important.
+The study revealed how savvy Millennials can be when it comes to health benefits.
 They read labels.
 They understand the value of natural ingredients and the harmful effects of excessive sugar.

-(In fact, the survey surprisingly revealed that “organic” wasn’t a key health benefit -- it was judged to be too expensive.
-The focus was instead on natural, whatever the food label revealed.)
+In fact, the survey surprisingly revealed that “organic” wasn’t a key health benefit—it was judged to be too expensive.
+The focus was instead on natural, and whatever the food label revealed.

-Health benefits are important, and Gen Y is well-educated on the subject.
+- Health benefits are important and Millennials are well-educated on the subject.

 3. Efficacy Claims

-As we just noted, you have to back up your claims.
-Millennials are loyal about brands, but they are also skeptical about the marketing that’s trying to win their trust.
+As we just noted, brands need to back up their claims.
+Millennials are loyal to brands, but they are also skeptical about the marketing trying to win their trust.

 In the Tide advertisement, for example, they wanted to see Tide’s dermatologist research.